nav-ios/mobile-coding-challenge/README.md

 - ✅ Assert that `PodcastLoader` can map data from client to correct `Podcast` objects from dummy JSON file
 - ✅ Assert that `PodcastLoaderAPI` can fetch data from backend server and process it to display to user

+## Testing Pointer #2:
+- ✅ Assert that `PodcastDetailViewController` shows correct title of the podcast
+- ✅ Assert that `PodcastDetailViewController` shows correct author of the podcast
+- ✅ Assert that `PodcastDetailViewController` shows correct thumbnail of the podcast
+- ✅ Assert that `PodcastDetailViewController` shows correct description of the podcast

 Please read the instructions below carefully before starting the coding challenge.

 Once submitted, the mobile team will review your work and get back to you as soon as possible.